 |Pain in Upper Teeth||Sometimes||No||No|

 Your child’s sinuses are not fully developed until age 20.
 However, children can still suffer from sinus infection.
 Although small, the maxillary (behind the cheek) and ethmoid (between the eyes) sinuses are present at birth.
 Sinusitis is difficult to diagnose in children because respiratory infections are more frequent, and symptoms can be subtle.
-Unlike a cold or allergy, bacterial sinusitis requires a physician’s diagnosis and treatment with an antibiotic to prevent future complications.
+Unlike a cold or allergy, bacterial sinusitis requires a physician’s diagnosis and Sinusitis Treatment with an antibiotic to prevent future complications.

 The following symptoms may indicate a sinus infection in your child: